kapistelijaKrisu/JavaPaint/Documentation/subject-definition.md

 ### Subject
 Simple image modification tool.
-Purpose of this tool is fast way to create testing images for graphical softwares.
+Purpose of this tool is fast way to create testing images for graphical 2Dsoftwares.
 This tool will also contain alpha channel.
-Formats used for images: png and plain bitmap.
+Formats used for images: png and jpg to save and open any kind of image.

 ### Users
 The artist

 ### Actions
-Create, modify and save images.
+Create, modify and open/save images.